PlaidCloud/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ---
 <!-- overview -->

-Kubernetes creates DNS records for services and pods.
+PlaidCloud creates DNS records for services and pods.
 You can contact services with consistent DNS names instead of IP addresses.

 <!-- body -->

 ## Introduction

-Kubernetes DNS schedules a DNS Pod and Service on the cluster, and configures the kubelets to tell individual containers to use the DNS Service's IP to resolve DNS names.
+PlaidCloud DNS schedules a DNS Pod and Service on the cluster, and configures the kubelets to tell individual containers to use the DNS Service's IP to resolve DNS names.